It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Sue: Is it Al Pacino?

-Me: No, it’s not the guy doing the “let’s have some cawfee and tawlk” New York accent who’s just made a joke about a lady’s breasts on a kid’s TV show -
+Me: No, it isn’t the guy doing the ‘let’s have some cawfee and tawlk’ New York accent who just made a joke about a lady’s bosom on a children’s television show.

-Sue: OK, so is it the wife from Till Death Do Us Part?
+Sue: Is it the wife from Till Death Do Us Part?

-Me: No, it isn’t the woman who looks a teeny-weeny bit like Dandy Nichols, either.
+Me: No, it isn’t the woman who looks like Dandy Nichols.

-Sue: So, is it the guy in the Stetson?
+Sue: Is it the guy in the Stetson?

 Me: Yes.